-Validation exercise (A) and answer key (B) allows curators to practice using the protocols in Chapter 1, Protocol 2: Variant curation to assert whether a gene variant is a VPS or VUS.
+Validation exercise (A) and answer key (B) allows new SCMT members to practice using the protocols in Chapter 1, Protocol 2: Variant curation to assert whether a gene variant is a VPS or VUS.

 (A)

 Gene Alteration VPS or VUS Rationale

 NRAS G13R

 TP53 R158H

 EGFR A822T

 NF1 R2450

-PIK3CA E110de1
+PIK3CA E110del

 NRAS X150_splice

-Gene Alteration VPS or VUS Rationale NRAS G13R VPS Recurrent missense mt in an oncogene TP53 R158H VPS Hotspot missense mt in a tumor suppressor gene EGFR A822T VUS Although a missense mt in an oncogene, there is no functional data describing the oncogenic effect of this variant NF1 R2450 VPS Truncating mts in tumor suppressor genes are defined as likely oncogenic PIK3CA E110del VPS Although a truncating mt in an oncogene, this in-frame deletion is a hotspot and shown to be oncogenic NRAS X150_splice VUS A truncating mt in an oncogene is a VUS (unless there is a special circumstance in which it is characterized as oncogenic, ex: MET exon 14 splice mts)
+(B) Gene Alteration VPS or VUS Rationale NRAS G13R VPS Recurrent missense mt in an oncogene TP53 R158H VPS Hotspot missense mt in a tumor suppressor gene EGFR A822T VUS Although a missense mt in an oncogene, there is no functional data describing the oncogenic effect of this variant NF1 R2450 VPS Truncating mts in tumor suppressor genes are defined as likely oncogenic PIK3CA E110del VPS Although an in-frame deletion in an oncogene, this variant is a hotspot and has been shown to be oncogenic NRAS X150_splice vus A truncating mt in an oncogene is a VUS (unless there is a special circumstance in which it is characterized as oncogenic, ex: MET exon 14 splice mts)

-Table S4: Validation exercise (A) and answer key (B) for Chapter 1, Sub-protocol 2.4: Assertion of the biological effect of a VPS
+Table S4: Validation exercise (A) and answer key (B) for Chapter 1, Sub-protocol2.4: Assertion of the biological effect of a VPS

-Validation exercise (A) and answer key (B) allows curators to practice using the protocols in Chapter 1, Sub-Protocol 2.4: Assertion of the biological effect of a VPS.
-(A)
+Validation exercise (A) and answer key (B) allows new SCMT members to practice using the protocols in Chapter 1, Sub-Protocol 2.4: Assertion of the biological effect of a VPS.

+A)

-Gene Alteration Assertion Type I (A/B/C/D/E) based on Criteria (1/2/3) e.g. A1, A4 Assertion Type II (A/B/C) based on Criteria (1/2/3) E.g. A1, A3 Evidence FINAL ASSERTION
+Gene Alteration Assertion Type I (A/B/C/D/E) based on Criteria (1/2/3) Assertion Type II (A/B/C) based on Criteria (1/2/3) Evidence FINAL ASSERTION

 ALK S1206F

 ERCC2 M42V

 ERCC2 Y24C

 BRAF L597V

 FOXP1 R514C

 BIRC3 R172I